HS Codes for Clothing, Apparel and Textiles

 Use the right HS (Harmonized System) Code when shipping apparel or textile products internationally.
-Correct classification helps ensure accurate duties, faster clearance, and fewer shipment delays.
+It ensures accurate duties, faster customs clearance, and fewer shipment issues.

 Chapter 61 – Knitted or Crocheted Apparel